 Over the years, high frequency radio has been used by many administrations to provide weather and warning information to ships at sea and to aircraft.
 These systems typically provide voice transmissions and weather facsimile (WEFAX).
 However, the unreliable nature of HF has caused a transition of many such systems to satellite transmission.

-Finally, it should also be noted that the fixed-satellite service systems, through commercial payloads in the C-band ((3 400-4 200 MHz) and the Ku Band (10 700-11 700 MHz), are used globally to disseminate weather, water and climate related information, including disaster warnings to meteorological agencies and user communities.
+Finally, it should also be noted that the fixed-satellite service systems, through commercial payloads in the C-band ((3 400-4 200 MHz) and the Ku Band (10 700-11 700 MHz), are nowadays used globally to disseminate weather, water and climate related information, including disaster warnings to meteorological agencies and user communities.
 The use of the C-Band satellites is particularly important in areas where propagation conditions (e.g. heavy rain in tropical and equatorial zones) make the use of any other telecommunication support impractical.

-6.2 Hydrological systems
+6.3 Hydrological systems

 Floods are a natural and inevitable part of life in much of the world, and systems that can aid in predicting their occurrence, location and magnitude have saved many lives and a significant amount of property.
 Advance knowledge permits the evacuation of vulnerable populations, the construction of levees and dams, and the relocation of such valuable and vulnerable property as can be removed.

-Hydrological systems typically are used to measure such things as precipitation, stream height and the depth of snow pack, all of which are required in the prediction and early warning of flooding.
+As a complement to meteorological radar networks (see section 4) that are nowadays an essential tool in the hydrological process, specific hydrological systems are also typically used to measure precipitation, stream height and the depth of snow pack, all of which are required in the prediction and early warning of flooding.
 They are also useful in estimating the availability of water resources.

 Annual average flood damage in the United States of America alone now approaches $4 billion.
 Communities with persistent flood problems and those vulnerable to great losses when flooding does occur are continually seeking ways to minimize these losses.
 Automated hydrological systems are an attractive solution because of their low cost of operation and because they can enhance the operation of other flood mitigation methods such as reservoir floodgate operation, flood insurance, or floodplain zoning.